ananyan/ananyan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey there!
-I am currently a PhD candidate in the [Cognition and Computation in Design (Co-Design) Lab](https://codesign.berkeley.edu/) at UC Berkeley, advised by Kosa Goucher-Lambert.
-I have a B.S. in Mechanical Engineering from MIT.
+I am currently a PhD candidate in the [Co-Design Lab](https://codesign.berkeley.edu/) at UC Berkeley, advised by Prof. Kosa Goucher-Lambert.

-I'm interested in human-centered computing for engineering design, specifically, developing models of human behavior during design processes, and finding computational methods for design that align with human representations of information.
-Broadly, this involves studying perception and decision making during complex, creative contexts, drawing from **design theory and methodology** (e.g., functional modeling, product semantics), **cognitive science** (e.g., analogy, similarity), and **computer science** (e.g., low-dimensional embeddings, preference learning, interactive interfaces).
+My work primarily focuses on understanding cognitive and computational representations of design information, drawing from **design theory and methodology**, **cognitive science**, and **computer science**.
+Broadly, I'm interested in human-centered computing, particularly applied to complex, creative contexts.

+During my PhD, I have worked as a research intern in the Human-Centered AI Division at [TRI](https://www.tri.global/our-work/human-centered-ai).
+I have a B.S. in Mechanical Engineering from MIT, where I worked on various human-centered design projects often focused on assistive technology and health.
 Outside of research and work, you can find me reading fiction :books: or searching for new coffee shops :coffee:.